-In the event of the fire alarm (single continuous sound) being activated, please leave the room immediately.
+In the event of the fire alarm (single continuous sound) being activated, please leave the Council Chamber and Public Gallery immediately.
 Proceed downstairs by way of the main stairs or as directed by GBC staff, follow any of the emergency exit signs.
 People with disability or mobility issues please identify yourself to GBC staff who will assist in your evacuation of the building.